Episode #97 – “No one appreciates all the work I do.”

 We cut flowers from our garden and give them to the neighbors and they seem so pleased and grateful!
 This fuels us.
 We love feeling like we made someone else’s day.
 We love making them happy.
 So we give again and again.
 We look for more things to give them.
 Eventually, they don’t seem so pleased and grateful.
 This random reinforcement hooks us in like a slot machine that is going to pay out a big win at any moment.
 We give and give, hoping to get the good feeling back, getting annoyed and frustrated when we don’t get it.

 The same thing can happen to a mom giving to her family.
 We give and give when they are little.
 We feel loved, valued and appreciated.
 Eventually, they get used to us giving.
 They start to expect it.
 They get frustrated and annoyed when they don’t get what they expect.
 This hooks them in with the random reinforcement.
 Instead of encouraging their independence, we have subconsciously turned it into an addictive game.
 They tap into our fears of “Who am I if I’m not caring for my family?”
 Everyone feels powerless.

-Instead of “giving to get,” moms need to “give from a full cup.”
+Instead of “giving to get”, moms need to “give from a full cup”.
 When mom is doing a fabulous job of self care and self appreciation, she can give from a place of abundance.
-She can take care of her family from love and generosity because she has extra to give.

 Supermom Power Boost – Self Appreciation

 If you want to feel appreciated the simplest way is to give that to yourself.
 Say, “I appreciate myself.”
 “I like who I am as a mother to teenagers” “I value the work I do for them.”